-SAINT JOHN'S UNIVERSITY was founded in 1857 and is a Catholic, liberal arts college for men.
+SAINT JOHN'S UNIVERSITY was founded in 1857 and is a Catholic liberal arts university for men.
 The University offers academic and extracurricular programs in conjunction with the nearby College of St. Benedict.
-The character of both of these institutions continues to be shaped by the Benedictine communities that founded the colleges.
-St. John's is located on 2,700 acres in Collegeville, Minnesota, minutes away from the St. Cloud metropolitan area.
+The character of both of these institutions continues to be shaped by the Benedictine communities that founded the institutions.
+The University is located on 2,700 acres in Collegeville, Minnesota, minutes away from the St. Cloud metropolitan area.

-- Series Six-G issued August 2005 in the amount of \$39,300,000.
-The proceeds were used to refinance the outstanding portions of the Series Four-L and Five-I Bonds. - Series Six-U issued June 2008 in the amount of \$11,375,000.
+- ➤ Series Six-G issued August 2005 in the amount of \$39,300,000.
+The proceeds were used to refinance the Series Four-L and Five-I Bonds. - > Series Six-U issued June 2008 in the amount of \$11,375,000.
 The proceeds of this issue were used for the construction of a 58-bed student apartment building and an 8,000 square foot community center.
 A portion of the proceeds were also used for the renovation of the dining facilities and Seton Apartments.

-SAINT MARY'S UNIVERSITY OF MINNESOTA is a private comprehensive university.
-It was founded in 1912 and is administered by the De La Salle Christian Brothers.
-The University's main campus is in Winona, Minnesota but offers undergraduate, graduate and certificate programs at various locations throughout Minnesota and Wisconsin and also has centers in Jamaica and Nairobi, Kenya.
+SAINT MARY'S UNIVERSITY OF MINNESOTA is a private comprehensive university, founded in 1912 and is affiliated with the De La Salle Christian Brothers.
+The University has a main campus in Winona and a campus in Minneapolis.
+In addition, it has centers in Rochester, Apple Valley, Minnetonka and Oakdale, Minnesota, as well as in Jamaica and Nairobi, Kenya.

-- Series Five-F issued March 2000 in the amount of \$1,037,118.
-This equipment lease financing was completed for the acquisition and installation of a standby electric generation system for the Winona campus. - Series Five-U issued March 2004 in the amount of \$10,980,000.
-The proceeds were used to refinance the outstanding portion of the Series Three-Q Bonds. - Series Seven-C issued May 2010 in the amount of 4,085,000.
-The proceeds were used to refinance the outstanding portion of the Series Five-E Bonds.
+- Series Five-U issued March 2004 in the amount of \$10,980,000.
+The proceeds were used to refinance the Series Three-Q Bonds. - ➤ Series Seven-C issued May 2010 in the amount of \$4,085,000.
+The proceeds were used to refinance the Series Five-F. Bonds.